WANNABY/wanna-virtual-fitting-room-samples/README.md

 * `modelid` — a comma-separated list of model identifiers for the models that should be displayed for try-on.
 * `startwithid` — the identifier of the model that should be loaded first.
 Note that the order of the models won't change.
-* `locale` — the two-letter code for the Virtual Fitting Room UI language and metadata.
+* `locale` — the locale code for the Virtual Fitting Room UI language and metadata.
 If the specified locale isn't available, the English locale will be loaded instead.

 For example, the following link will show only two models to be tried on, start with the second one, and display the interface and page metadata in German: